strontic/strontic.github.io/xcyclopedia/library/netsh.exe-847B74DC766070B0FAD7DABF0B239999.md

-lan            - Changes to the `netsh lan' context. namespace      - Changes to the `netsh namespace' context. netio          - Changes to the `netsh netio' context. p2p            - Changes to the `netsh p2p' context. ras            - Changes to the `netsh ras' context. rpc            - Changes to the `netsh rpc' context. set            - Updates configuration settings.
+lan            - Changes to the `netsh lan' context. namespace      - Changes to the `netsh namespace' context. netio          - Changes to the `netsh netio' context. ras            - Changes to the `netsh ras' context. rpc            - Changes to the `netsh rpc' context. set            - Updates configuration settings.